paulllama/paularmer-com/src/resumes/_product-experience.md

 - Directed multiple projects on my cross-functional team to successfully deliver features and internal tools from ideation through deployment and testing, as well as created plans for ongoing maintenance.
 - Proactively identify, assess, and mitigate project risks by planning out a roadmap of multiple sprints worth of work at a time and communicating adjustment to project delivery estimates.
 - Started and scaled my division's integration with an internal Continuous Localization service, which provided automatic and updating translations to production-released code within 1 hour.
-- Represented the i18n team by presenting product delivery updates and process innovations at division-wide meetings, educating stakeholders about our progress and encouraging a culture of idea-sharing.
+- Regularly represented the i18n team by presenting product delivery updates and process innovations at division-wide meetings, educating stakeholders about our progress and encouraging a culture of idea-sharing.
 - Provided technical analysis to help marketing research confidently understand user needs and technical feasibility of untapped locales.

 ### PRODUCT ENGINEER